pavankarthikparuchuri/learning-reactjs/README.md

 - "<Title/>" and "<Title></Title>" both are same. also you can execute it like {Title()}
 - JSX is what makes our code readable

+# Props

+- Props are the properties that are passed to a component.
+- Similar to the arguements that are passed to a function.
+- When we want to dynamically pass something to a component pass it as a prop.

+# Config Driven UI

+- Our website is driven by data, config.
+- config driven ui means controlling your ui based on data, config.
+- The data comes from apis, backend.

+# Use Key attribute for the components called inside a loop

+- If we aren't using key for the components inside a loop then when react re-renders all the loop elements gets re-rendered.
+- using key attributes helps react to re-render only the newly added components.
+- key should be unique for every component.
+- using key improves performance.
+- Note:- React itself says that not to use indexes as key.
+It is not recommended.
+- A key is the only thing React uses to identify DOM elements.
+What happens if you push an item to the list or remove something in the middle?
+If the key is same as before React assumes that the DOM element represents the same component as before.
+But that is no longer true.
+- when the list is static, not filtered, re-ordered, no ids then use indexes.
+- still if you have choice avoid using indexes as much as you can.